 Apache Subversion is deprecated from 7.3.1 R2021-08 release onwards

-A version control system (either Git or SVN) is used to manage the persistence of all the data relating to the objects (Jobs, Services, Routes, Business Models, Metadata, Routines, Documentation, etc.) stored in "git" or "svn" mode in the shared Repository of the Talend Studio.
+A version control system (either Git or SVN) is used to manage the persistence of all the data relating to objects such as Jobs, Services, Routes, Business Models, Metadata, Routines, or Documentation, that are stored in "git" or "svn" mode in the shared Repository of the Talend Studio.

 We recommend you to store several projects per repository, simply in order not to have too many repositories to deal with.
 However you can choose to store only one project per Git or SVN repository, if you prefer so.

 For more information on how to configure your version control systems, see Setting up your version control system.

 You can also have several version control repositories each containing several projects.
 For more information on how to create projects and store them in Git or SVN, see the Talend Administration Center User Guide.